 |Associate professors:||D. Fitz, A. Galambos (Dwight and Marjorie Peterson Professor of Innovation, chair), D. Gerard (The John R. Kimberly Distinguished Professor of the American Economic System), J. Lhost|

 |Assistant professor:||H. Caruthers|

 The Lawrence economics department emphasizes abstract modeling and quantitative reasoning skills.
 Students acquire a basic knowledge of economic theories, principles, and techniques of analysis.
-They then apply these concepts and tools to issues such as poverty and discrimination, macroeconomic stabilization policy, and environmental degradation.
+They then apply these concepts and tools to issues such as poverty and discrimination, environmental degradation, and antitrust policy.